nullobject/bulb/README.md

 A number of libraries already exist for reactive programming in JavaScript (e.g. RxJS, Bacon.js, Most.js), but Bulb differs in that it tries to avoid providing a "kitchen sink".
-Instead, Bulb defines a very focussed API which provides only the key building blocks for reactive programming in the JavaScript language.
+Instead, Bulb defines a very focussed API which provides only the key building blocks for reactive programming in JavaScript.

 Features: